danielwilstrop/nextJSBlog/data/blog/newJSFeatures.md

 # Double Bangs !!

-The last method on the list isnt new but its a usefukl trick to know if you need to return a true boolean value.
+The last method on the list isnt new but its a usefull trick to know if you need to return a true boolean value.
 JS treats the following as falsy values...

 - 0 / -0
 - 0n